cs-manughian/photo-portfolio/README.md

 ## 🚀 Quick start

-    Navigate into the site’s directory (cmp.photo) and start it up.
+    Navigate into the site’s directory (cmp.photo) and start it up:

     cd cmp.photo/
     npm run develop